Eyewear craziness

 Varilux S2 Visiaz Ultra TEK (+S)

-Some opticians told us that anti relief glasses were enough for her level, others that progressive lenses were needed to begin to adapt because the earlier the better.
+Some opticians told us that anti-relief glasses were enough for her level, while others said that progressive lenses were needed to begin to adapt because the earlier the better.

-At the end we chose Essilor Eyezen lenses because we felt opticians having told us about this option were more knowledgeable and that is was a bit too early for real progressive lenses.
+In the end, we chose Essilor Eyezen lenses because we felt opticians who told us about this option were more knowledgeable and that it was a bit too early for real progressive lenses.